 In A Nutshell

-One of the outcomes of the event was the highlighted need for all the parties that play a role in preventing and dealing with human trafficking to work together nationally, as the nature of the crime requires a joint response if it is to be addressed effectively.
+Towards the end of 2009 it was acknowledged that there existed the need for all counter-human trafficking parties to work together nationally, as the nature of the crime requires a joint response if it is to be addressed effectively.

 During 2010, research and workshops were conducted to determine a base for the Network and to identify which gaps and strategic imperatives should be addressed.